Healing and AFTER-CARE Advice

 By listening to your artist and heeding the advice provided here, you’ll ensure your tattoo stays looking its best for many years to come.

-Advances in medical film technology has seen a range of self-adhesive, clear, breathable film bandages arrive on the tattoo scene in recent years.
+Advances in medical film technology has seen a range of self-adhesive, clear, breathable film bandages arrive on the tattoo scene.
 These both protect your ink from dirt/infection and allow your skin to breathe, which aids the healing process.
 For most people, these film bandages mean there is less soreness and far less cleaning/aftercare required in the first few days after your new tattoo.
 They also make sleeping far more comfortable.
-For those reasons, TATTOOMA artists will usually use a clear film bandage as the first option.
-The only times it wouldn’t be used is if the curvature of the area being tattooed isn’t suitable or if you have any history of reactions to adhesives.

 CLINGFILM Wrap